wenliwen64/datafrenzy/content/pages/lifemag.md

    3. Long term goal is to read through the Elements of Statistical Learning / Pattern Reconigtion, take notes()

+   4. Learn to use KDE,

+   5. `itemgetter()`

+   6. `sklearn.GridSearchCV(clf, param_grid, nfold = 20); grid_search.fit; grid_search.grid_scores_` can be used for grid search.
+But, random search may result in same result(60 times).: The moral of the story is: if the close-to-optimal region of hyperparameters occupies at least 5% of the grid surface, then random search with 60 trials will find that region with high probability.

 # Books to read:
 ---
 1. Quick view: Data Science from scratch